com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 $ mill --watch foo.run
 ```

+Mill's `--watch` flag watches both the files you are building using Mill, as
+well as Mill's own `build.sc` file and anything it imports, so any changes to
+your `build.sc` will automatically get picked up.

 ## Command-line Tools

 Mill comes built in with a small number of useful command-line utilities: